GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 ### Artefact 2 – Audit Framework for Control Robotic Process Automation Projects

 **https://www.sciencedirect.com/science/article/pii/S1877050925005253**
+Patricio and colleagues propose an audit framework designed around the RPA technology lifecycle.
+Their study reviews existing audit literature, identifies gaps and develops criteria that can be used to control
+RPA projects across different stages.
+The framework is intended to improve oversight and performance rather than treating auditing as something performed only after an automation has been deployed (Patricio et al., 2025, p.
+685).
+I selected this artefact because governance can easily be overlooked when the main focus of automation is efficiency.
+I learned that automated processes still require accountability, controls and review throughout their lifecycle.
+This strengthened my understanding that BPM does not end when a process is automated.
+Organisations must continue monitoring the automated process to ensure it remains reliable, controlled and aligned with business requirements.

 ### Artefact 3 – Towards a Secure Robotic Process Automation Ecosystem: Threats and Countermeasures

 **https://ijgis.pubpub.org/pub/xoxhtq8z/release/1**

+This article focuses specifically on cybersecurity risks in RPA environments.
+It identifies problems such as credential exposure, excessive bot privileges, insecure APIs, weak logging and data leakage.
+The authors recommend measures including credential vaults, multi-factor authentication, role-based access control, least privilege, regular access audits and stronger monitoring to reduce these risks (Kandula, Kassetty & Mogulluri, 2025, p.
+8).
+I chose this artefact because software bots often access several systems and may handle sensitive information, so a compromised bot could affect an entire business process.
+I learned that process cybersecurity must be designed into automation rather than added after deployment.
+The artefact helped me connect cybersecurity controls directly with BPM by showing that protecting credentials, permissions, integrations and audit trails is necessary for maintaining the integrity and trustworthiness of an automated process.

 ### Artefact 4 – Securing the Automated Enterprise: A Framework for Mitigating Security and Privacy Risks in AI-Driven Workflow Automation